A/B Testing

 When to conduct A/B testing for your game

-An A/B test enables you to compare two versions: either different versions or builds of your own game, or between your game and a competitor's game.
-Lysto's A/B testing option lets you see exactly how player experience changes with the build.
+An A/B test enables you to compare two different versions or builds of your own game enabling you to see exactly how player experience changes with the build.

 Here's how we make it work: